JadedBanana/JadCron/README.md

 ---

-## Startup
+## Running JadCron

+JadCron is almost ready to go straight out the box, but there is one important thing you have to do first:

+1. Go into the "venv" folder and open the file "pyvenv.cfg".
+1. Change the `home` parameter to your python directory (this requires Python to be installed on your computer, obviously).

-Jadcron is best used when it is run on startup in the background.
+And you're done!
+Now it's ready to run and you can do just that by running either `jadcron.bat` or `jadcron_background.vbs` (they are the same, but `jadcron.bat` shows the console while running).
+However, if you want the best experience, it's best used when it is run on startup in the background.
+There are some additional steps to complete before this happens:

 1. Press Windows + R to open the "Run" dialog box.
 1. Type `shell:startup` and hit Enter to open the "Startup" folder.
 1. Create a shortcut to either `jadcron.bat` or `jadcron_background.vbs` in this folder.
-  - `jadcron_background.vbs` will have the program run in the background.
-This is recommended.
-  - `jadcron.bat` will have the console up when running.
-Always.

 Now JadCron will run on startup.